ArchitecturalDogSoftware/1N4/docs/CONTRIBUTING.md

 There is a copyright header template available to you within the [`LICENSE_TEMPLATE`](./LICENSE_TEMPLATE.md) file in the [`docs/`](./) directory.

+## Dependencies

+This project uses [`cargo-deny`](https://github.com/embarkstudios/cargo-deny) to lint its dependencies.
+It checks for
+duplicate/banned crates,
+incompatible licenses,
+untrusted sources,
+security advisories,
+and unmaintained/yanked dependencies,
+but these checks can have false positives.
+In particular, the list of allowed licenses is the minimal list of what is used by 1N4's current dependencies, not the minimal list of what we will accept --- we are open to adding more!

 ## Programming Conventions

 This is a non-exhaustive and relatively pedantic list of the expected rules for contributed source code.